Singha Durbar

-Singha Durbar (सिंहदरवार) is a palace in Kathmandu, the capital of Nepal.
+Singha Durbar (सिंहदरबार) is a palace in Kathmandu, the capital of Nepal.
 The palace complex lies in the centre of Kathmandu, to the north of Babar Mahal and Thapathali Durbar and east of Bhadrakali Temple.
-This palace was built by Chandra Shumsher JBR in June 1908.
-It houses administrative offices of the Nepali Government, including the Pratinidhi Sabha, the Rastriya Sabha and several government ministries.
+This palace was built by Chandra Shumsher Jung Bahadur Rana in June 1908.
+It houses administrative offices of the Government of Nepal, including the Federal Parliament and several government ministries.
 In 2025, the main building was destroyed in the Gen Z protests, along with the prime minister's office.
 After Singha Durbar sustained damage during the Gen Z Protest Nepal movement, public discussions have emerged regarding its reconstruction and restoration.

 History

-Singha Durbar was built by Chandra Shumsher JBR immediately after his accession to the post of Prime Minister.
+Singha Durbar was built by Chandra Shumsher Jung Bahadur Rana immediately after his accession to the post of Prime Minister.
 It was initially a small private residence but grew bigger during construction.
 Immediately after construction, Chandra Shumsher JBR sold this property to the Government of Nepal for 20 million Nepali rupees as the official residence of the Prime Minister.
 After his death in 1929, it was used as the official residence of prime ministers of the Rana dynasty except Padma Shumsher JBR, who lived in his own Bishalnagar Durbar.
 The last Rana Prime Minister to occupy Singha Durbar was Mohan Shumsher JBR.
 Even after the fall of the Rana dynasty in 1951, Mohan used this place, but in 1953 he was ordered by His Majesty's Government to leave the palace which became National Property.